Birthday Cake Protein Bars (No-Bake, Gluten-Free)

 Here is everything you need to make easy funfetti protein bars:

-Rainbow Sprinkles: Use naturally colored ones for a cleaner ingredient list.
-Here’s a link to my favorite all-natural sprinkles.
+• Rainbow Sprinkles: Use naturally colored sprinkles if you want a cleaner ingredient list.

 A close-up of A no bake birthday cake protein bar with white chocolate and sprinkles.

-How to Make My Gluten-Free Birthday Cake Protein Bar Recipe
+How to Make My Birthday Cake Protein Bars

 Here are easy, detailed, step-by-step instructions that are also repeated in the recipe card at the bottom of this blog post.